Helen Lessore: Artist

 A full retrospective of Lessore's paintings was exhibited at the Fine Art Society in London in 1987.
-Her paintings can currently be found in public collections around Great Britain, including the Tate Britain. and the Royal Academy of Arts.
+Her paintings can be found in public collections around Great Britain, including the Tate Britain. and the Royal Academy of Arts.

 Recognition

-Lessore was made an Order of the British Empire (OBE) in 1958 for her services to the arts at the 1958 Birthday Honours.
+In the 1958 Birthday Honours, Lessore was appointed an Officer of the Order of the British Empire (OBE) for her services to the arts.